shanojpillai/AI-Engineering-Mastery/projects/01_finance_assistant/README.md

 - **Chat Interface**: Ask questions and receive personalized financial insights
 - **Quick Questions**: Buttons for common financial queries
 - **Chat History**: View and clear your conversation history
+- **AI Settings**: Configure the LLM model and parameters in the sidebar

 **Usage Tips**:
 - Ask questions in natural language about your income, spending, savings, etc.
 - Use the quick question buttons for common queries
 - The assistant analyzes your financial data to provide personalized responses
+- If Ollama is running, you'll see "✅ Ollama LLM is available" in the sidebar
+- You can select different LLM models and adjust the temperature setting
 - See the [Chat Assistant Capabilities](#chat-assistant-capabilities) section for example questions

 ## CSV Upload Feature